-Painful neuropathy (nerve related pain):

-If your blood glucose levels improve very fast it may cause a burning, tingling or electric pain.
+Painful neuropathy (nerve related pain): If your blood glucose levels improve very fast it may appea a hymning timeling or fast it may cause a burning, tingling or electric pain.
 This is called acute painful neuropathy and it usually disappears.
 If it does not disappear, see your doctor.